 In 2015, Robin starred in two feature films: Backtrack, opposite Adrian Brody and Sam Neill, which premiered at the Tribeca Film Festival; and the iconic Australian animation Blinky Bill, in which she played a koala called Nutsy alongside Tony Collette, Barry Humphries, Rufus Sewell, Richard Roxburgh and Ryan Kwanten as Blinky Bill.

-On stage, McLeavey made her Broadway debut in 2009 playing Stella opposite Cate Blanchett and Joel Edgerton in A Streetcar Named Desire.
-Directed by Liv Ullmann, the play opened in Sydney, Australia before moving to the Kennedy Center in Washington, D.C. and then to the Brooklyn Academy of Music in New York.
+On stage, McLeavy made her Broadway debut in 2009 playing Stella, opposite Cate Blanchett and Joel Edgerton, in A Streetcar Named Desire, directed by screen-legend Liv Ullman.
 McLeavy won the Helen Hayes Award for Best Actress in a Supporting Role for her remarkable performance.

-On the Australian stage, McLeavy has starred opposite Samuel West in The Kreutzer Sonata, was nominated for Best Actress in a Leading Role at the prestigious Helpmann Awards for her portrayal of Isabella in Shakespeare’s Measure for Measure, and garnered a Sydney Theatre Critics nomination for her performance in Who’s Afraid of Virginia Woolf.
-McLeavy also starred as Catherine the Great of Russia in the Sydney Theatre Company’s hit production The Great.
+On the Australian stage, McLeavy has starred in The Kreutzer Sonata; was nominated for Best Actress in a Leading Role at the prestigious Helpmann Awards for her portrayal of Isabella in Shakespeare’s Measure for Measure; worked with director Benedict Andrews for the Belvoir Theatre in Who’s Afraid of Virginia Woolf, which garnered McLeavy a Sydney Theatre Critics nomination for her performance as Honey; and starred as Catherine the Great of Russia in the Sydney Theatre Company’s hit production of the Tony McNamara-penned The Great.